yahiam21/yahiam21/README.md

-### Hi there 👋
+### _Hi there👋_

-**yahiam21/yahiam21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**yahiam21/yahiam21**  ✨ `README.md`.

-Here are some ideas to get you started:
+## I am here :

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on something,it is so important for me
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning new things that will lead me to achieve my dream, I learn online and from github.
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to have friends rom over all world.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with knowing well the field of programming so that I can expand my knowledge on it.
-- 💬 Ask me about ...
+- 💬 Ask me about what ever you want to know about me ?
-- 📫 How to reach me: ...
+- 📫 How to reach me: you can reach me on facebook,x,instgram and E-mail.
-- 😄 Pronouns: ...
+- 😄 Hobbies: traveling,swimming,cooking and camping
-- ⚡ Fun fact: ...
+- ⚡